 About the Position

-The application form should be requested from and returned to email@example.com or phone 515-574-1130.
-Please include a resume and unofficial copy of transcripts (official required if hired).
-The interviewing process will begin immediately, and will continue until the position is filled.
+The application materials should be requested from and returned to: firstname.lastname@example.org or phone 515-574-1130.
+Please include a resume and unofficial copy of transcripts.
+The interviewing process will begin immediately and will continue until the position is filled.

 SECTION 504 EMPLOYER

 It is the policy of the Iowa Central Community College not to discriminate in its programs, activities, or employment on the basis of race, color, national origin, sex, disability, age, sexual orientation, gender identity, creed, religion, and actual or potential family, parental, or marital status.

 If you have questions or complaints related to compliance with this policy, please contact Stacy Ihrig, Human Resources, 515-574-1138, email@example.com, or the Director of the Office for Civil Rights U.S. Department of Education, Citigroup Center, 500 W. Madison Street, Suite 1475, Chicago, IL 60661-7204, Telephone: (312) 730-1560 Facsimile: (312) 730-1576, Email: OCR.Chicago@ed.gov.

 I love the late nights in the library studying with friends, sometimes laughing more than studying.